Defined Contribution (DC) costs and charges for UKRF members

 • For the UKRF Lifestyle Funds the illustrations should be read based on the number of years until the member’s chosen fund reaches its target retirement date.
 This is because the underlying asset allocation in these funds changes over time (the ‘glide path’) and is reflected in the illustrations.

-• For the self-select funds, the UKRF Lifestyle Mature Fund and the UKRF Lifestyle (Closed) Mature Fund there is no glide path and therefore the illustrations should be read based upon the number of years (from 30 September 2024) that a member expects to be invested in those funds.
+• For the self-select funds, the UKRF Lifestyle Mature Fund and the UKRF Lifestyle (Closed) Mature Fund there is no glide path and therefore the illustrations should be read based upon the number of years (from 30 September 2025) that a member expects to be invested in those funds.

-Illustrations are provided for the UKRF investment funds that meet the criteria below.
+In line with Regulatory guidelines, illustrations are provided for the UKRF investment funds that meet the criteria below.
 These are the funds that:

 • Have the lowest cost;